A Criterion for Strange Metallicity in the Lorenz Ratio: Discussion

 In practice, our criterion is applicable under experimental conditions where the electronic degrees of freedom dominate heat transport at low $T$.
-To separate the electronic contribution, the transverse Lorenz ratio $\kappa_{xy}/(T\sigma_{xy})$ is often used (since $\kappa_{xy}$ is often, although not always~\cite{grissonnanche2020chiral}, dominated by the electronic contribution).
-It should be straightforward to generalize our criterion to the deviation from the transverse WF law.
-We leave this to follow-up work.
+For the longitudinal case, while these conditions can be met in some scenarios (for example \cite{Paglione2005,smith_marginal_2008}), it could also be the case that other degrees of freedom, e.g., phonons, will dominate the thermal conductivity which would make our criterion inaccessible.
+To separate the electronic contribution, the transverse Lorenz ratio $L_{xy}$ is often used (since $\kappa_{xy}$ is often, although not always~\cite{grissonnanche2020chiral}, dominated by the electronic contribution).
+Here we showed that our criterion applies to the longitudinal and transverse cases at once, and therefore expect it to be widely applicable.

-Another intriguing issue concerns the validity of the WF at $T\rightarrow 0$, as well as the behavior of the lowest-order deviation $L(T)-L_0$, in theories of quantum-critical strange metals.
-In particular, it would be interesting to examine these issues in theories of strange metals where the anomalous scattering rate is intrinsically related to disorder~\cite{patel_universal_2022,wu_quantum_2022} as well as in ``intrinsically clean'' critical metals in the presence of weak impurity scattering~\cite{shi_loop_2022-1}.
-The applicability of QBE approach in these systems is not obvious.